-- 9.1 It is the responsibility of individual staff to ensure the security of any personal, sensitive, confidential and classified information contained in documents emailed, copied, scanned or printed.
-This is particularly important when shared mopiers (multi-function print, fax, scan and copiers) are used. - 9.2 Staff must ensure that the entire document has copied or printed and check that the copier has not run out of paper.
-This is particularly important when copying or printing large documents. - 9.3 Staff must not leave the printer unattended when using it, as another person may pick up the printing by mistake. - 9.4 When sending data, the most secure method of transmission must be selected, especially where information is particularly sensitive or confidential.
-All staff must consider the risk of harm or distress that could be caused to the relevant data subject if the information was lost or sent to another person, then look at the most appropriate way of sending the information to the recipient. - 9.5 Send only the minimum amount of personal or sensitive information, by whichever method is chosen.

-9.6 Sending information by email:

-- 9.6.1 Carefully check the recipient's email address before pressing send this is particularly important where the 'to' field autocompletes. - 9.6.2 If personal or sensitive information is regularly sent via email, consider disabling the auto complete function and regularly empty the auto complete list. - 9.6.3 Take care when replying 'to all' do they really all need to receive the information being sent.

-- 9.6.4 If emailing sensitive information, password protect any attachments.
-Use a separate email or different method to communicate the password e.g. telephone call. - 9.6.5 When sending sensitive files, consider the use of secure file transfer systems where available, such as Schoolsfx or HertsFX (Hertfordshire schools).

-9.7 Sending information by post:
+- 9.11 It is the responsibility of individual staff to ensure the security of any personal, sensitive, confidential and classified information contained in documents emailed, copied, scanned or printed.
+This is particularly important when shared mopiers (multi-function print, fax, scan and copiers) are used. - 9.12 Staff will ensure that the entire document has copied or printed and check that the copier has not run out of paper.
+This is particularly important when copying or printing large documents. - 9.13 Staff will not leave the printer unattended when using it, as another person may pick up the printing by mistake. - 9.14 When sending data, the most secure method of transmission must be selected, especially where information is particularly sensitive or confidential.
+All staff will consider the risk of harm or distress that could be caused to the relevant data subject if the information was lost or sent to another person, then look at the most appropriate way of sending the information to the recipient. - 9.15 Send only the minimum amount of personal or sensitive information, by whichever method is chosen. - 9.16 Sending information by email: - a.
+Carefully check the recipient's email address before pressing send this is particularly important where the 'to' field autocompletes. - If personal or sensitive information is regularly sent via email, consider disabling the auto complete function and regularly empty the auto complete list. - c.
+Take care when replying 'to all' do they really all need to receive the information being sent. - d.
+If emailing sensitive information, password protect any attachments.
+Use a separate email or different method to communicate the password e.g. telephone call. - e.
+When sending sensitive files, consider the use of secure file transfer systems where available, such as Schoolsfx or HertsFX (Hertfordshire schools). - 9.17 Sending information by post: - a.
+Check that the address is correct.

-- 9.7.1 Check that the address is correct. - 9.7.2 Ensure only the relevant information is in the envelope and that someone else's letter has not been included in error. - 9.7.3 Consider using tracking, e.g. recorded delivery or a courier if appropriate.
+- b.
+Ensure only the relevant information is in the envelope and that someone else's letter has not been included in error. - c.
+Consider using tracking, particularly when sending sensitive information, e.g. recorded delivery or a courier if appropriate.